msazanov/Under-Bridge/README.md

 - **Local Creation**: Users can create new locals with custom or randomly generated names.
 - **User Management**: Add users to locals with custom or randomly generated usernames.
 - **Local Overview**: View details of locals, including IP networks and users within them.
+- **Persistent Context**: Automatically save user context in the database, ensuring seamless interaction even after bot restarts.
 - **Deletion**: Ability to delete locals and users with confirmation prompts.
-- **Session Management**: Utilizes session middleware for tracking user states.
 - **Error Handling**: Comprehensive error handling with informative messages.
 - **Logging**: Detailed logging using Winston for monitoring bot activities.
+- **Database-Driven State Management**: All session states and user interactions are stored in PostgreSQL for reliability and scalability.

 ---